youroff/planet_disco/README.md

 ### Related work
 - What others have already done with the data?
   - We collected the dataset by ourselves, so it is unique in this sense.
 Since the data mostly come from Spotify, service developers might have used it for related projects.
-We didn't find any interactive visualizations authored by Spotify team and addressing the same user needs as indicated in [Problematic section](#problematic).
+We didn't find any interactive visualizations authored by Spotify team and addressing the same ideas as indicated in [Problematic section](#problematic).
 The only somewhat related visualization from Spotify is listed below as a source of inspiration.

 - Why is your approach original?
-  - Even though several attempts to visualize music profiles of cities were discussed in literature [[(Hauger, 2016)](#Hauger-2016), [(Mellander, 2018)](#Mellander-2018)], to the best of our knowledge no working solution exists.
-More importantly, nobody has ever considered this problem from the perspective of the traveller searching for a new vacation spot.
-We consider it to be a crusial factor for consideration in order to design useful and easy to use application.
+  - Most importantly, originality of our approach results from the way how we collected the dataset.
+Some previous works analysed people's musical prefernces based on [location-based BitTorrent traffic](https://time.com/37332/music-preference-maps/), [geo-tagged listening events mined from Twitter](https://doi.org/10.1109/CBMI.2016.7500277), and [listening events of Last.fm](http://link.springer.com/10.1007/s13735-017-0118-y), a music recommender service.
+Given that in 2019 [Spotify ranked number 1](https://www.fipp.com/news/insightnews/chart-week-world-most-popular-music-streaming-services) in the list of most popular music streaming service in the world, we expect Spotify's data to be the most insightful and representative.
+  - Even though several research works investigated music profiles of [cities](https://doi.org/10.1109/CBMI.2016.7500277), [georaphical regions](https://doi.org/10.1007/s10824-018-9320-x), and [countries](http://link.springer.com/10.1007/s13735-017-0118-y), to the best of our knowledge no working online visualization of this phenomenon exists.
+Moreover, none of the offline prototypes that we saw (e.g. [Music Tweet Map](http://www.cp.jku.at/projects/MusicTweetMap/)) represents city profiles with such granularity as we aim to, neither provides easily interpretable by the users search and naviation panel.

 - What source of inspiration do you take?
   - Inspiration for visualization:
-    - <a name="Hauger-2016"></a> Hauger, D., Schedl, M., 2016.
-Music Tweet Map: A browsing interface to explore the microblogosphere of music, in: 2016 14th International Workshop on Content-Based Multimedia Indexing (CBMI).
-Presented at the 2016 14th International Workshop on Content-Based Multimedia Indexing (CBMI), IEEE, Bucharest, Romania, pp. 1–4. https://doi.org/10.1109/CBMI.2016.7500277
+    - [Hauger et. al, 2016](https://doi.org/10.1109/CBMI.2016.7500277).
+Music Tweet Map: A browsing interface to explore the microblogosphere of music.
+    - [Schedl, 2017](https://link.springer.com/article/10.1007%2Fs13735-017-0118-y).
+Investigating country-specific music preferences and music recommendation algorithms with the LFM-1b dataset.
+    - [Mellander et. al, 2018](https://doi.org/10.1007/s10824-018-9320-x).
+The geography of music preferences.
     - [Music Tweet Map](http://www.cp.jku.at/projects/MusicTweetMap/)
     - [The one million tweet map](https://onemilliontweetmap.com/)
     - [What Type of Music Is Your City Most Passionate About?](https://time.com/37332/music-preference-maps/)
     - [Hoodmaps](https://hoodmaps.com/)
-    - <a name="Mellander-2018"></a> Mellander, C., Florida, R., Rentfrow, P.J., Potter, J., 2018.
-The geography of music preferences.
-J Cult Econ 42, 593–618. https://doi.org/10.1007/s10824-018-9320-x
-  - Other resources and references:
     - [Every Noise at Once](http://everynoise.com/)
-    - <a name="Schwartz-2004"></a> Schwartz, B., 2004, January.
-The paradox of choice: Why more is less.
-New York: Ecco.
-    - <a name="Sirgy-2000"></a> Sirgy, M.J., Su, C., 2000.
-Destination Image, Self-Congruity, and Travel Behavior: Toward an Integrative Model.
-Journal of Travel Research 38, 340–352. https://doi.org/10.1177/004728750003800402
-    - <a name="Greenberg-2016"></a> Greenberg, D.M., Kosinski, M., Stillwell, D.J., Monteiro, B.L., Levitin, D.J., Rentfrow, P.J., 2016.
-The Song Is You: Preferences for Musical Attribute Dimensions Reflect Personality.
-Social Psychological and Personality Science 7, 597–605. https://doi.org/10.1177/1948550616641473
-    - <a name="Demirbag-2010"></a> Demirbag, K.M., Yurt, O., Guneri, B., Kurtulus, K., 2010.
-Branding places: applying brand personality concept to cities.
-European Journal of Marketing 44, 1286–1304. https://doi.org/10.1108/03090561011062844

 - This is the first project for which we use our dataset.